Home

 How to Manage Salicylate Intolerance

-Where do you find salicylate free products if you have salicylate allergy or salicylate intolerance?
-What are salicylates and how do they affect your sensitive skin?
-Can you prevent salicylate sensitivity?
-These are some of the questions My Sensitive Skin Care will attempt to answer here, so that you can be educated about salicylates and how they may be affecting your sensitive skin.
+These are some of the questions we will attempt to answer here, so that you can be educated about salicylates and how they may be affecting your sensitive skin.
 We are dedicated to helping you reduce skin inflammation and outbreaks through education and awareness.

 Dealing with an allergy to salicylates can be a very frustrating topic, because we are still at the early stages of understanding salicylate sensitivities.

 On top of this, it can be difficult or next to impossible to find salicylate free products!
-How can you avoid salicylates if they aren't clearly labeled on your personal care products?

-Even though resources are slim, there is new hope available now, because more people are getting educated about salicylates.
-There is at least one company now that I am aware of in the U.S. that manufactures salicylate free products so that you can look and feel beautiful without worrying that you'll have a terrible reaction to your skin cream.
+There are now several companies that manufacture salicylate free products so that you can look and feel beautiful without worrying that you'll have a terrible reaction to your makeup or skin cream.

 What Are Salicylates?